ShruDhoke/Assigment/Auditing_hardware/README.md

-Follow the below instructions to run this script
+Follow the below instructions to run the script

 1).
 Open the VI editor and Copy Paste the hardware_audit.sh File